emico7/blocmetrics/README.md

   }
 ```

-2. Add the following code inside the pages of the site, which you desire to keep track of.
+2 Add the following code inside the pages which you desire to keep track of.
 Place this code on the bottom.
 This example has the event name "About Page View".
-Please feel free to choose a name best describes the page you are placing this code:
+Please feel free to choose a name that best describes the page you are placing this code:

 ```
 <script type="text/javascript">